Otrivin Menthol Nasal Spray (Xylometazoline Hydrochloride)

 Primary Uses

-Used for the relief of blocked nose caused by colds, flu, sinusitis, hay fever or other allergic rhinitis.
+It is indicated for adults and children aged 12 years and older for the relief of blocked noses caused by colds, flu, sinusitis, hay fever, or other allergic rhinitis.

 How It Works